websites for girls

 (Imaginative ways to make algebra more appealing to girls.
 Don't miss the terrific tongue-in-cheek page, "California-style Algebra Problems."
 The site grew out of a pilot algebra tutoring program in 1996 and for the most part has not been updated, but girls continue to post their thoughts on the "Algebra Attitude Page."
 The site seems designed to appeal both to girls and to parents and teachers.)

-asterisk Girls with IT
+asterisk Girls With Wings

 asterisk A Girl's World